cbalbin-bio/Epitopedia/README.md

 Epitopedia uses IEDB and PDB to generate EpitopediaDB, which is used in the molecular mimicry search.

 Generation of the database takes some time (~12 hours).
-Thus, a EpitopediaDB is provided above.
+Thus, the EpitopediaDB is provided above.

 To create the EpitopediaDB, download [IEDB](https://www.iedb.org/downloader.php?file_name=doc/iedb_public.sql.gz) and a mmCIF version of PDB